sumitasok/go-test-db/Readme.md

 For testing database, we need to have a database with exactly same schema of that of development database.

-This package gives functionality that will duplicate the database without data in it.
+TO-DO: This package gives functionality that will duplicate the database without data in it.
 Which we can use to populate our test data, and every time we call the database, it is recreated.

 ```
 	ddb := testdb.TestDb{"mysql_username", "mysql_password", "development_db_name", "test_db_name"}